kickstand-ui/documentation/docs/forms/form.md

 In a standard HTML form, submission causes the page to reload.
 In Kickstand UI's forms, that behavior is prevented by default to allow for client-side validation and precessing, but if the `action` property is populated, the default behavior will resume.

+Forms can be submitted with a submit button, but can also be submitted programmatically using the `submit` method.
+When executing the submit method, the form will also perform form validation and emit the `submitted` event.

 To collect form data easily, a custom event emitter has been added to provide field data and validation information - `submitted`.
 Below is an example of the form data (type `IFormData`) provided by the event for the form above:

 ```js